 On the first day of the week some women came to the cemetery to find the body of Jesus.
 They did what any of us would have done.
 They came looking for him where they had left him, where they had last seen him, where they knew he must surely still be.
 And there they meant to pick up where they had left off, when the arrival of the Sabbath had interrupted the work of his burial.

 Isn’t that what we all are inclined to do?
 When we experience life at its best, don’t we sometimes wish we could go back there and pick up where we left off?
-When everything about life feels just about right, when everything falls into place and we get the feeling that we’re pretty close to what life was meant to be, and then we lose it, don’t we sometimes look back and wish we could go there again, or at least recreate the experience once more?
+When everything about life feels just about right, when everything falls into place and we get the feeling that we’re pretty close to what life was meant to be, and then we lose it, don’t we sometimes look back and wish we could return to it or recreate the experience once more?
 Sure we do.

 Maybe you recall the first love of your life, the one that seemed so good, so right, before your paths led in different ways.
-Do you sometimes wonder if it was as real as it seemed at the time, and do you sometimes want to go back there again, just to find out?
-Perhaps there were other moments when life seemed about as good as it gets – at a Scout camp, perhaps, or a church retreat, or when job and family came together in just the right way.
+Do you sometimes wonder if it was as real as it seemed at the time, and do you sometimes want to go back there just to find out?
+Perhaps there were other moments when life seemed about as good as it gets – at a summer camp, or a church retreat, or that last great gathering with your friends before you went your separate ways, or when your job and family came together in just the right way.
 Maybe it was when the children were at that age when life and everything in the world seemed so very special.
 Wouldn’t you sometimes like to go back there and reclaim not all of it perhaps but the best of it?

-If you haven’t felt that way yet, you may one day, maybe when the delicate balance of life is upset, and the dream shatters and collapses around you.
-Maybe it will be when your health fails, and you remember the vigor of youth, and you’d like to go back and get just a taste of it again.
+If you haven’t felt that way yet, you will one day, maybe when the delicate balance of life is upset and the dream shatters and collapses around you.
+Maybe when your health fails, and you remember the vigor of youth and you’d like to go back and get just a taste of it again.
 Maybe it will be like it was for those women, when you stand at a graveside and realize how huge a part of your life has ended.

-That’s when those women at the tomb heard the question, “Why do you look for the living among the dead” (Luke 24:7)?
+That’s when, like Mary, you’ll recognize that what you’re looking for is not there, and you won’t know where to find it (John 20:2, 13).
+And you’ll hear the question the women at Jesus’ tomb heard, “Why do you look for the living among the dead” (Luke 24:7)?
 No matter how good it was or seemed to be at the time, there is no life in what was.
-The living is not to be found among the dead.
-The essence of life does not fade away into the dark recesses of the past.
+The living is not to be found in the past, among the dead.
+The essence of life does not get sealed into the dark recesses of the past, nor does it fade into forgetfulness.
 It goes ahead of us to wait for us in the future, maybe even in the very next moment.

-All we have passes too quickly away, and it is gone.
-We may look back to honor it; we may look back to celebrate it; we may even look back from time to time to regret it; but we can never look back to find life in it.
+All we have, even the best of it, passes away too quickly and is gone.
+We may look back to honor it; we may look back to celebrate it; we may look back from time to time to regret it; but we can never look back to find life in it.
 For that we must look ahead to springs we may never know.
 For that we must plant bulbs whose beauty we may never see, whose fragrance we may never inhale.

-Why do we look for life among the dead?
-It is not there; it is risen.
+Life is not to be found in even the best of the past.
 It is risen into the future and opens the future to all of us.
 It makes the best of our memories live in our highest hopes for the future.
 It affirms that the joy of our first love was real, that in those moments when life seemed just about right, it was just about right and was there for us.
 It affirms that in those times when everything in life seemed so very special, that wasn’t our imagination.
 It was special, there was grace about it, and we came that close to touching the face of God.
-And it affirms that those things are not lost to us!
+And it affirms that those things are not lost to us.